 $1,450.00 / person(at 2:1 ratio)

 Get in touch and we will schedule a trip for you!

 Join us for some superb climbing on big glaciers and clean granite in the spectacular Tantalus Range.
 A short helicopter trip from Squamish drops us in the amazing Serratus/Dione Col, the site of the ACC Jim Haberl Hut.
 The hut makes for a comfortable stay while we spend three intensive days climbing objectives such as Mount Serratus, Dione, and Alpha, to name a few of the possibilities.
-These trips are done at lower ratios than our instructional trips to Tantalus to allow guiding of more ambitious objectives than we can mange on higher-ratio instructional trips.
+Each day, we’ll enjoy short approaches to some of the finest alpine climbing in the southern coast range.

 Included in the price: